May Maadham: Production

-The film marks Sonali Kulkarni's Tamil film debut.
+Ajith Kumar was initially considered to play the lead role before Vineeth was cast.
+The film marks Sonali Kulkarni's only Tamil film to date.
 She was encouraged to audition for the film by Mani Ratnam.
 The song "Madrasa Suthi" was filmed in Marina Beach.

 Soundtrack

 The soundtrack was composed by A. R. Rahman with lyrics by Vairamuthu.
-Rahman reused the songs in the Hindi film Love You Hamesha (2022), and the Telugu dub Hrudayaanjali.
+Rahman initially wanted to include a rap song, at a time when the genre was still nascent in India, but scrapped the song as he felt it did not suit the score.
 The song "Margazhi Poove" is set in Hindolam raaga, while "Enmel Vizhundha Mazhaithuli" is set in Kapi.
-In a 2018 interview, Vairamuthu recalled that after he had written most of the lyrics for the song "Margazhi Poove", Rahman wanted him to write further lyrics for "a short tune that plays between the BGM".
+In a 2018 interview, Vairamuthu recalled that after he had written most of the lyrics for "Margazhi Poove", Rahman wanted him to write further lyrics for "a short tune that plays between the BGM".
 Vairamuthu felt it was impossible to fit words into the tune but Rahman remained adamant.
 Though irritated, Vairamuthu accepted the challenge and found the perfect lyrics: "Venba...
 Paadivarum Vandukku/ Senthaen...
 Thandhuvidum sempookkal/ Konjam...
 Paadavarum Pennukku/ Sandham...
 Thandhuvidum Mynahkkal".
+Rahman reused the songs in the Hindi film Love You Hamesha (2022).

 Release and reception

 May Maadham was released on 9 September 1994.
 Malini Mannath of The Indian Express wrote on the same day, "Despite its flaws, May Maadham is an engaging little film that is worth viewing".
-Indolink wrote "Its A.R.Rehmaan who again comes to the rescue in this love story that loses direction to say the least.
-A simple story of love that doesnt have any unnecessary opposition (thank heavens) should have been more efficiently handled as there isnt much scope for melodrama here.
-So the director decided to adopt a tongue-in-cheek attitude, with Crazy Mohan's script coming in handy, but after the half way stage, it fails to grip you and you just wait there for it to end".
 Thulasi of Kalki appreciated the film for Sreeram's cinematography, Rahman's music, Mohan's dialogues and the cast performances.
 The film was commercially unsuccessful, breaking GV Films' success streak that began in 1990.
 The film was subsequently dubbed in Telugu under the title Hrudayanjali in 1998.